PLEASE READ THIS INFORMATION BEFORE USING YOUR BUOYANCY AID.

 - Uplift: Annually test the uplift of your PFD.
 A crude test is to float a steel weight in water at room temperature.
 It is important to use steel, not lead, as the weight’s density will seriously effect the test result.
 If your PFD’s required uplift is 50N, then a 5kg weight should be a good test.
 For a 70N device, a 7kg weight will work.
 This is a pretty crude test though.
 For accurate testing of uplift we suggest that you set yourself up a test rig.
 See video below for more info.

 - Lifespan: The lifespan of your PFD depends upon its care and use.
-We estimate that it will last for up to 500 hours use if cared for properly.
-That’s around 3 - 4 years if it is used for three hours a week.
+With good care our PFDs should give many years of safe use.
+We suggest it is replaced immediately if it shows signs of wear or damage.
+We estimate that it will last for up to 500 hours of use if cared for properly.
 If you use it for an hour a week, you may get ten years use from it.
 If you use it for 10 hours a week, you may need to replace it after a year.

 - Washing: Handwash in freshwater after use.
 Hang to drip dry in the shade, away from heat and fumes.
 Rinsing in disinfectant may reduce the lifespan of your PFD.
 For a quick refresh try using Odour Eliminator or similar.